 Gary Provost addresses this phenomenon in How To Write & Sell True Crime.
 He says that all true crime writers probably have occasional bouts of paranoia.
 But he adds, “The question is not just: Are you in danger?
 The question is: Are you going to worry about the fact that you might be in danger?”

 Mike’s answer to this question was a resounding “yes.”
 Interviewing victims and criminals was not something routine for him, and wasn’t something that he wished to make routine.
 A girl had been murdered and he wasn’t going to lose sight of that.
 A boy who’d once lived two doors down from Mike was now behind bars in the state penitentiary, accused of killing his mother.

 It’s true what Provost said about writing true crime: it’s not for the faint of heart.

 Provost’s book provided the nuts and bolts of writing a true crime novel, but even Provost couldn’t provide the strategies for coping with fear, paranoia and the heightened emotions that come with covering crime.
 That was something that Mike would have to learn on his own – if he continued writing at all.

-Juliann Wetz’s work has previously appeared in magazines such as Personal Journaling, Boys’ Life, Highlights for Children, German Life, Capper’s, Daughters’ Newsletter, On the Line, Child Life and Dog Fancy.
+Juliann Wetz’s work has previously appeared in magazines such as Personal Journaling, Boys’ Life, German Life, Capper’s, Daughters’ Newsletter, On the Line, Child Life and Dog Fancy.
 In addition, she writes freelance restaurant and stage reviews for the Cox Newspapers of southwestern Ohio.